calaca/calaca/README.md

 # Lorena Calaça — @calaca

 Hi, I'm Lorena :wave: I'm a front-end developer at [Netshow.me](https://netshow.me/) working on building great streaming and OTT solutions.
-Previously worked as a front-end developet at an agency bringing pixel-perfect designs to life.
+Previously worked as a front-end developer at an agency bringing pixel-perfect designs to life.
 I've also collaborated in the past as a front-end mentor at a big education startup for about 2 years.

 ## 🌱 What I'm currently studying
 - TypeScript